 The new Oceanbird wing sail is pushing the edge even further.
-The wing consists of a core and a flap, optimizing the aerodynamics forces.
+The wing consists of a main sail and a flap, optimizing the aerodynamics forces.
 It is half the size but shows the same performance as previous design, allowing a smaller footprint: both environmental and on deck.

 To keep up with a tight time plan, and developing truly sustainable propulsion for the shipping industry, the engineers at Oceanbird needed to rethink previous design.
 Instead of a telescopic solution to allow the vessel to pass under bridges and reduce the power in hard weather, the new wing can be folded and tilted.

 “The two-segment wing sail is aerodynamically optimized and provides a high propulsive power in relation to the wing area.
-The smaller segment folds into the other before the whole wing sail is tilted, and therefore demanding less space on deck when it is not being used” says Mikael Razola, Technical Director at Oceanbird.
+The smaller segment, which we call flap, folds to the main sail before the whole wing is tilted, and therefore demanding less space on deck when it is not being used” says Mikael Razola, Technical Director at Oceanbird.

 How is it more sustainable?